 The Victorian Director of Public Prosecutions (DPP) wrote to at least twenty former Gobbo clients last month, letting them know that their convictions could be undermined by police use of their lawyer as an informant.
 This list included former underworld drug lord Tony Mokbel.

 And not only has the legitimacy of multiple convictions made at the height of the gangland wars been jeopardised, but legal experts warn that the use of several lawyers by police as informants has breached fundamental legal obligations and risked public confidence in the criminal justice system.

 The niece of former Victorian governor and Supreme Court Justice Sir James Gobbo, Nicola began to get a reputation for partying in the early nineties after she began studying law at Melbourne University.

 In 1993, whilst she was still at university, police raided the North Carlton share house where she was living and seized 1.4 kilograms of methamphetamines and 350 grams of cannabis.
-Gobbo, along with two other flatmates, were charged with drug trafficking.
+Gobbo and her two flatmates were charged with drug trafficking.

 However, even though the other two were sent to prison, the trafficking charges against Gobbo were dropped and she pleaded guilty to possession.
 The law student entered into a good behaviour bond and no conviction was recorded.

 A former friend, who helped Gobbo edit the Melbourne University student magazine, has said her two co-accused took the blame for her.
 Two years after her arrest, Ms Gobbo was first registered as a paid Victoria police informant, before she even started practising as a lawyer.